MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 For information on how to use this cmdlet, see [Remove-SPOTenantCdnOrigin](https://technet.microsoft.com/en-us/library/mt790761.aspx).

-### To modify an origin in a CDN
+### Modify an origin in the Office 365 CDN
 <a name="Office365CDNforSPORemoveOrigin"> </a>

 You cannot modify an origin you've created.
 Instead, remove the origin and then add a new one.
 For more information, see [To remove an origin from the Office 365 CDN](use-office-365-cdn-with-spo.md#Office365CDNforSPORemoveOrigin) and [To add an origin for your assets](use-office-365-cdn-with-spo.md#Office365CDNforSPOOrigin).

-### To disable a CDN
+### Disable the Office 365 CDN
 <a name="Office365CDNforSPODisable"> </a>

 Use the **Set-SPOTenantCdnEnabled** cmdlet to disable the CDN for your organization.
 If you have both the public and private origins enabled for the CDN, you need to run the cmdlet twice as shown in the following examples.

-To disable use of public origins in the CDN, in Windows Powershell for SharePoint Online, enter the following command:
+To disable use of public origins in the CDN, enter the following command:

 ``` powershell
 Set-SPOTenantCdnEnabled -CdnType Public -Enable $false